Office of the Secretary of Transportation, DOT.

 E. Application Review Information

-This section specifies the criteria that DOT will use to evaluate and award applications for BUILD Transportation Discretionary Grants.
+This section specifies the criteria that DOT will use to evaluate and award applications for BUILD Transportation grants.
 The criteria incorporate the statutory eligibility requirements for this program, which are specified in this notice as relevant.
 Projects will also be evaluated for demonstrated project readiness and benefits and costs.

 The Department will assess the project's ability to foster a safe transportation system for the movement of goods and people.
 The Department will consider the projected impacts on the number, rate, and consequences of crashes, fatalities and injuries among transportation users; the project's contribution to the elimination of highway/rail grade crossings, or the project's contribution to preventing unintended releases of hazardous materials.